nonlin-lin-chaos-order-etc-etal/pattle-fork-tmpid/README.md

    Pattle is made with [Flutter](https://flutter.dev/).
 To build Pattle, you'll need the [Flutter SDK](https://flutter.dev/docs/get-started/install).

+   Before building a debug build, make sure you have a `.env` file in the root of the project.
+You can just `cp .env.example .env`, because Sentry is not used in debug mode.

    After the Flutter SDK is setup and ready, you can build Pattle with:
    `flutter build apk` for Android, or